The Leeds BookML guide

 to the end of Makefile.

-Customise CSS (fonts, color) Create the bmluser folder and add CSS files to it.
+Customise css (fonts, color) Create the bmluser folder and add css files to it.

-Embed videos You can use \bmlRawHTML{html} to write arbitrary HTML, in particular output the embedding code for Stream, Mediasite, YouTube, or any other platform.
+Embed videos You can use \bmlRawHTML{html} to write arbitrary html, in particular output the embedding code for Stream, Mediasite, YouTube, or any other platform.
 Unfortunately, Microsoft Stream Classic is being phased out and may be broken in some browsers.
 See Figure 5 below for some reusable code that will also make the video adapt to the size of the page.

 Unsupported packages or classes supports only so many packages (full list).
 If your package is not supported, or is not supported well, see subsection 2.5.